Coral reef: Fringing reef

 A fringing reef, also called a shore reef, is directly attached to a shore, or borders it with an intervening narrow, shallow channel or lagoon.
 It is the most common reef type.
 Fringing reefs follow coastlines and can extend for many kilometres.
 They are usually less than 100 metres wide, but some are hundreds of metres wide.
 Fringing reefs are initially formed on the shore at the low water level and expand seawards as they grow in size.
-The final width depends on where the sea bed begins to drop steeply.
+The final width depends on where the seabed begins to drop steeply.
 The surface of the fringe reef generally remains at the same height: just below the waterline.
 In older fringing reefs, with outer regions pushed far out into the sea, the inner part is deepened by erosion and eventually forms a lagoon.
 Fringing reef lagoons can become over 100 metres wide and several metres deep.
 Like the fringing reef itself, they run parallel to the coast.
 The fringing reefs of the Red Sea are "some of the best developed in the world" and occur along all its shores except off sandy bays.